How Clients Apply ‘Carrot And Stick Policy’ To Induce Freelancer Excellence

 Give You A 5 Star Review

 Just do what you can to give it your best.
 At early stages of your career, go out of your way so that you can grow.
-Once you have a name, start reviewing your limits putting a price tag on it.
+Once you have a name, start reviewing your limits by putting a price tag on it.

 Always update your terms based on how demanding the client is.
 For instance, if after giving your all and the client wants revisions, set a limit on the number of revisions you can offer. e.g I offer 3 rounds of revisions for free.
 Then, put a cost of any revisions after that.
 Tell your client upfront when delivering the first draft of the project.
-This way, they will be careful because they want to safe money.
+This way, they will be careful because they want to save money.

 And that’s it from me.
 Do you know of any other ways clients apply Carrot and Stick policy?
 Let me know in the comments below.

 If you need help to create professional screencast videos for your software’s or application, website review and more; let me know here.